 This talk is the second talk in a series about "The impact of the GDPR in the Higher Education sector".
 You can view the other talks by following this link.

 General Data Protection Regulation (GDPR) is an European Union (EU) regulation intended to strengthen and unify data protection for all individuals within the EU.
-The enforcement date is 25th May 2018, at which time organizations in non-compliance will face heavy fines.
+The enforcement date is 25th May 2018, at which time organisations in non-compliance will face heavy fines.

 What will that mean for Higher Education Institutes (HEI) and other public institutions that need to deal with students' and prospects' personal data on a daily basis?

 This is the second video in a series of six, with Lothar Fritsch, researcher and professor at Karlstads.
-Lothar's research focuses on Privacy enhancing technologies and is a key advocate on how to incorporate GDPR principles in Universities IT stacks.
+Lothar's research focuses on Privacy enhancing technologies and is a key advocate on how to incorporate GDPR principles in Universities' IT stacks.

 Thank you very much.
 I guess it is warm in here, and we're all enduring the heat.
 At least I can stand, and that pumps my blood pressure up.
 Unfortunately, I'm the guy who is in between you and lunch, so I'll have to rush my presentation.
 Let me just set the clock up here, so I know where I am.